George Zambellas

 Admiral Sir George Michael Zambellas, (born 4 April 1958) is a British retired Royal Navy officer.
 He served as First Sea Lord and Chief of the Naval Staff from April 2013 before handing over duties to Admiral Sir Philip Jones in April 2016.

 In his early career Zambellas served as a helicopter pilot with 814 Naval Air Squadron, 829 Naval Air Squadron and then 815 Naval Air Squadron.
 As Captain of he was deployed as part of Operation Palliser off Sierra Leone, for which he received the Distinguished Service Cross in 2001.
 He went on to be Fleet Commander and Deputy Chief of the Naval Staff in early 2012.
 In June 2024, he was appointed to the ancient honorary office of Lord Warden of the Cinque Ports.

 Early life and education

-Born at Swansea, Wales, the son of a Greek father, Michael George Zambellas and Rosemary Frederique née Lindsay, Zambellas was educated at Shabani Primary School and Peterhouse School in Southern Rhodesia (now Zimbabwe), then at Stowe School.
+Born at Swansea, Wales, the son of a Greek father, Michael George Zambellas and Rosemary Frederique Lindsay, Zambellas was educated at Shabani Primary School and Peterhouse School in Southern Rhodesia (now Zimbabwe), then at Stowe School.
 He read Aeronautical and Astronautical Engineering at the University of Southampton, graduating in 1980 with a Bachelor of Science (BSc) degree.